JetBrains/lincheck/docs/topics/modular-testing.md

 }
 ```

-It's guaranteed that `java.util.concurrent.ConcurrentHashMap` is linearizable, and all its operations are atomic.
-You
+It is already guaranteed that `j.u.c.ConcurrentHashMap` is linearizable, so its operations can be considered as atomic.
-can specify this guarantee by setting the `addGuarantee` option in the `ModelCheckingOptions()` of your test:
+You can specify this guarantee via the `addGuarantee` option in the `ModelCheckingOptions()` in your test:

 ```kotlin
 import java.util.concurrent.ConcurrentHashMap